Want to get rid of the bad fats in your kitchen, but confused about healthy fats?

-NOTE: Keep in mind that palm and coconut are considered vegetable oils, but those are saturated and actually very good for you!
+NOTE: Keep in mind that palm and coconut are considered vegetable oils, but those are traditional fats, saturated fats, and actually very good for you!

 So you're wondering, once you get rid of the bad fats, “Well then now what do I cook with?”

 - For baking, I use butter, pastured butter is always best, but any butter is better than the alternatives.
 Use butter proudly, it's good for us!
 It builds up our immune system and helps to assimilate all the nutrients in the other foods we're eating.
 By the way, I do not soften it in the microwave, get this: I get out a saucepan to melt it!
 I know, that thought seemed dreadful to me not that long ago, too, but it's really not difficult.
 Or set it on the counter ahead of time, easy!
 (Nowadays I also can use my convection oven on a low setting.)

-- For homemade salad dressings, I always use extra virgin olive oil (EVOO).
-When making homemade mayo, I'll use part olive oil and part peanut oil or sesame oil – these are OK as long as you're not eating too much of these monounsaturated oils.
+- For homemade salad dressings, I always use avocado oil or extra virgin olive oil (EVOO).
+When making homemade mayo, I'll use avocado oil or sesame oil – these are OK as long as you're not eating too much of these monounsaturated oils.
 By the way, unless I'm using a lower heat, I don't generally fry with olive oil as the smoke point isn't high enough unless it's a more processed olive oil, which doesn't have as many nutrients left intact.
 Find quality olive oil here.
 UPDATE: Click here to learn more about the smoke point with olive oil and when it's safe to use for frying.